Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Results

-For imaging experiments on standard or sliced histological objects, a fold of white printing paper, approximately 1 mm thick, is placed under the specimen as an opaque scattering substrate, such that multiple scattering tissue condition, as simulated in the Monte-Carlo in Section 2.2, is satisfied.
+To evaluate the performance of the FEM system, a calibrated scale was imaged as a testing object.
+To satisfy the multiple scattering condition simulated in Section 2, a highly scattering substrate (\textit{e.g.}, a stack of paper) is placed underneath the object.
+Figure \ref{fig:Calibration} (a) shows the object measured under a brightfield microscope, and the red circle indicates the area imaged by FEM.
+Fig. \ref{fig:Calibration} (b) shows a raw interferogram.
+The resulting QPI image, reconstructed using Equations (\ref{eq:eq04a})-(\ref{eq:eq06}), is shown in Fig. \ref{fig:Calibration} (c).
+The spacing between the lines is 10 {$\mu \mathrm{m}$}.
+The line profile (red line in Fig. \ref{fig:Calibration} (c)) fits well with the expected phase profile as shown in Fig. \ref{fig:Calibration} (d).
+More details related to the calculation of the estimated phase can be found in Methods.

-We investigated the phase sensitivity of the FGLIM system, which shows the ability to detect the lowest optical path length value from the noise floor \cite{nie2021beating}.
-The spatial-temporal noise level, measured to be 16 nm, highlights the nanoscale axial sensitivity of the optical path length that the system can achieve.
-This makes it possible to detect even subtle changes in the refractive index of biological samples with high precision.
-The measuring process is detailed in Supplementary Section 1.
+We further investigated the phase sensitivity of the FEM system, which shows the ability to detect the lowest optical path length value from the noise floor.
+The spatial-temporal noise level, measured to be 16 nm, suggests the FEM is applicable to detect even subtle changes in the refractive index of biological samples with high precision.
+More detailed experimental results are included in \textit{Supplemental Section 1}.

-To quantify the lateral and axial resolution of our system, we scanned 700 nm polystyrene beads placed on a glass slide with a step size of 1 {$\mu \mathrm{m}$} axially.
-Figure \ref{fig:Resolution} (a) shows planar and axially scanned images of a selected bead in the red box, with the sample-free background image subtracted.
-We analyzed the intensity from Fig. \ref{fig:Resolution} (a) to obtain the point spread function (PSF) for resolution quantification.
-The lateral resolution of the system is limited by the sampling of the fiber bundle cores, which is equal to the single-core size divided by the magnitude of the gradient index (GRIN) lens.
-The full width at half maximum (FWHM) of the measured PSF function for lateral resolution is 1.2 {$\mu \mathrm{m}$}, as shown in Fig. \ref{fig:Resolution} (b), which is slightly larger than the theoretical value of 3 {$\mu \mathrm{m}$} / 2.6 = 1.15 {$\mu \mathrm{m}$}.
-The axial resolution is measured to be 8.3 {$\mu \mathrm{m}$}, as shown in Fig. \ref{fig:Resolution} (c).